-Our immediate next effort will be to apply these principles and the direction established in that sketch a set of four specific points in the site.
+Our immediate next effort will be to apply these principles and the direction established in that sketch to a set of four specific points in the site.
 That will allow us to iterate on the design direction until we meet the strategic principles set forth in this brief.

-The four templates that we propose starting with are
+The four templates that we propose starting with are:

 - Research Story

+- Research Topic Landing (Health & Biomedicine)

 - Education Landing (including events)

-- Research Landing

 - Academic Policies

 We've added academic policies for a reason.
-Our goal is to provide the most consistent and usable experience possible while recognizing that external and internal audiences have different needs that need to be balanced within a single design system.
+Our goal is to provide the most consistent and usable experience possible while recognizing that external and internal audiences have different requirements that need to be balanced within a single design system.
 We want to make sure that anything we do to create a great external user experience doesn't fall apart when applied to internal documentation.